A Tool to Assist with Slip and Fall Prevention

 Reduce Accidents

-Research from the injury
+Research from the injury study

 revealed that the average cost per incident, including slips and falls, exceeds $65,000.
 That’s per incident.
 Being able to monitor or review crew activity and incidents simply means vessel owners and supervisors can implement best practices to ensure crew safety and policy adherence.